nathansamuell/nathansamuell/README.md

 - Honors CS/Philosophy Student @ UH
 - Avid Musician
 - Outdoors Enthusiast
-- A little too good at thinking
+- A little too much of a thinker

 ### About My Work: